 Listen to other student briefings when you have the chance.
-It's free information and it may provide you with a new outlook on a subject that wasn't clear to you.
+It's free information and may provide you with a new outlook on a subject that wasn't clear to you.
 Also, we understand that some students are shy in the classroom and don't feel comfortable asking questions aloud.

 If able, find a buddy who's also training and would like to share an instructor.
-You can each fly back to back lessons with each having a turn in the rear passenger seat to observe the same lesson from a different perspective.
-This additional chance to see maneuvers from a non-stressed perspective (and just seeing it a second time in general) makes a remarkable difference toward advancing your skills.
+You can each fly back-to-back lessons with each having a turn in the rear passenger seat to observe the lesson from a different perspective.
+This chance to see maneuvers from a non-stressed perspective (and just seeing it a second time in general) makes a remarkable difference toward advancing your skills.

-Talk to pilots who have gone through the program and learn about their triumphs and their failings.
-Pick the brain of anyone who can help but remember you might also be learning an "incorrect" shortcut that could develop into a nasty habit to break.
+Talk to pilots who have gone through the program and learn about their triumphs and failings.
+Pick the brain of anyone who can help but be on guard that you don't learn an "incorrect" shortcut that develops into a nasty habit to break.

-Listen to ATC and CTAF communications at the airport or ATC Live online.
-You will begin to recognize a vocalized pattern between the pilots and controllers.
-Over time, you will notice when pilot communication mistakes are made because the tower or controller will ask for clarification.
-You will learn something new every day without actually making a communication mistake.
+Listen to ATC and CTAF communications at the airport or LiveATC.net online.
+You'll start recognizing a vocalized pattern between the pilots and controllers.
+Over time, you'll notice when pilot communication mistakes are made and how the controller asks for clarification.
+You'll learn something new every day without making a communication mistake.